-The first fight scene that happened involving this huge infantry of soldiers working for the superintendent gave me enough of a foreshadowing with how everything was going to be.
+The first fight scene that happened involving this huge infantry of soldiers working for the superintendent gave me enough of a foreshadowing of how everything was going to be.
 Sanjuro is able to beat up dozens of soldiers with his sword and also by throwing random people at their own comrades so easily before they decide to retreat.
-That was a turn off to me because it showed just how invincible of a protagonist Sanjuro would be throughout the film.
-Sure, I’ve had some issues with him being too much of an ace in Yojimbo, but at least there were times where he was vulnerable and he had a harder time beating up gang members who were less-trained in combat.
-Not to mention that there were less of them in that movie compared to a whole army in this one and he doesn’t even break a sweat in fighting them.
+That was a turn-off to me because it showed just how invincible of a protagonist Sanjuro would be throughout the film.
+Sure, I’ve had some issues with him being too much of an ace in Yojimbo, but at least there were times when he was vulnerable and he had a harder time beating up gang members who were less trained in combat.
+Not to mention that there were fewer of them in that movie compared to a whole army in this one and he doesn’t even break a sweat in fighting them.

 That’s right, everyone.
 Sanjuro has officially become a Marty Stu anti-hero in this film.

 There, I said it.

 I won’t say this movie was completely horrible though.
 The fight scenes are still well choreographed (this IS a Kurosawa film, after all) and are exciting to watch.
 The comedy elements do work here like Sanjuro’s habit of using a fake surname that’s based on whatever plant he sees outside.
 He goes by Sanjuro Tsubaki this time around and Tsubaki means Camellia in Japanese for those scoring at home.
 Some of the banter between some of the characters did give me a bit of a chuckle sometimes like how one character talks about having a longer face than a horse which he does have that physical trait.
 After the final (yet very brief) fight scene, there is a slight moment of clarity going on, but it still felt a bit hollow.